-How Chronic Illness Support Groups Help You Deal With Your Diagnosis
+Chronic Illness Support Groups Can Help You Cope with Your Diagnosis

 Even though your diagnosis is new to you, it’s old hat for many others.
 When you’re first diagnosed, one of the best things you can do is find community.
 Anyone who’s ever been diagnosed remembers what it was like: scary, overwhelming, life-changing.
 But that’s only a moment in the rest of your life.
 Finding others who have gone through it can help you figure out what comes next.